DRAGNIL68/DRAGNIL68/README.md

 - 👋 Hi, I’m @DRAGNIL68
-- 👀 I’m interested "in voxel stuff"
-- 🌱 I’m currently "learning stuff"
+- 🌱 I’m currently working on minecraft plugins and C/C++
-- 💞️ I’m looking to collaborate on "im not"
-- 📫 How to reach me "dont"

 <!---
 DRAGNIL68/DRAGNIL68 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.